-So, if your child or someone you know is LGBTQ+
+So, if your child or someone you know is LGBTQIAA2S+

 We promise you are doing the right thing by researching more information.

 Most young people will recognize when someone who cares for them is actively engaged in understanding their identity.